kmcgillivray/kmcgillivray.github.io/_posts/2015-09-07-analysis-of-a-home.md

 ---
 layout: post
-title: "Apollo and Dionysus"
+title: "Analysis of a Home"
 category: writing
-description: "This is Apollo and Dionysus.
-Classic and romantic.
-Square and hip."
+description: "A home is made of many parts.
+Let's list them."
 ---

 A home is made of many parts.
 Let's list them.